amqphub/equipage/README.md

  - The most basic sending programs send one message and then exit.

  - By default, receiving programs keep running until the user terminates them.
-If the optional MAX-COUNT argument is supplied, they exit after the given number of messages have been received.
+If the optional MESSAGE-COUNT argument is supplied, they exit after the given number of messages have been received.

  - Each example program is contained in a single file, with exceptions where necessary.